Webmart was founded 21 years ago by Simon Biltcliffe on the principles of Marxism within capitalism.

 There’s a lot of shortcuts for the environment; people will rape the environment to make more cash for no particular reason and — you’re all very enlightened people because otherwise you wouldn’t be here — but, many people who you work alongside with, or for, aren’t like that and look for the lowest common denominator.
 Everything [for them] is a cost rather than a benefit.
 This is the kind of world that we’re living in, which is why we end up with the kind of world that we have.

 The truth of the matter is that we’ve all been living a false lie, which is a bit of a shame, because if you take a look at this, this is the global index of spending in the developed world.
-When you’re young you have little and then you spend more money and end up with more stuff.
-The global zenith of spending is 48 years old and thereafter you generally have the stuff that you want, and you have the house that you want, and you gradually spend less, you downsize.
+When you’re young you have little and then you spend more money and end up with more stuff… and the global zenith of spending is 48 [years old] and thereafter you generally have the stuff that you want, and you have the house that you want, and you gradually spend less, you downsize.

 There is also a corollary to this which is the global index of happiness from the economists.
 You start very happy and then you get less happy once you get children or a job with responsibility, you feel that burden coming down on you.
 Then somewhere about age 50 you start to think, “Well I am what I am.
 I know me.
 I’m happy with this and I don’t actually need any more.”
 The weight comes off your shoulders.